 But there were a lot of new things that I had to figure out on the fly.
 At the top of that list was a budget sheet, breaking down how the 20k would be used in the event that I was awarded it.
 I also needed to fill out a diversity report, which was actually kind of great to have, create box art (like a film poster) and a project title card (like a YouTube thumbnail), a few links to applicable things, and a detailed pitch document in which I answered every question about the project and the making of it you can imagine.

 coffee tea, and skipping social events to get work done instead.
-At times I wondered not just whether I could finish, but whether I even wanted to.
+At times I wondered not only if I could finish, but whether I even wanted to.

 Those original two episodes I wrote over the summer?
 I didn’t use them.
 I didn’t even look at them.
 I just used the memory of them to form the baseline for the plot.
 I worked and reworked the plot over and over for weeks ahead of the deadline.
 When I was satisfied with the plot, I rewrote the first episode in a day, this time with the pitch budget and themes in mind.
 I edited and added the next day, but I’m not sure whether I uploaded the updated script or not, so fingers crossed I did.

 I was seriously worried about what I’d do for the art aspects required.
 I ended up digging up my old Wacom tablet and was relieved to find it still worked.
 I downloaded new digital art software because the one I used to use no longer worked on my laptop, taught it to myself, and then created the required art for the project: all in a day.